Career options for Physics researchers

 See the vacancies page for academic, research and research-related jobs.

-- Careers Service MyFuture database - look at the vacancies relevant to your subject area and also in the sections 'For PhD Students' and 'For Postdocs'.
-Use the 'organisations' function to identify potential employers that you may want to work for or could approach speculatively.
+- MyFuture - look at the vacancies relevant to your subject area and also search by using the 'For PhD Students' and 'For Postdoctoral Researchers' categories.
+Use the 'organisations' tab to identify potential employers that you may want to work for or could approach speculatively.

-- Applied Industrial Research Trading Organisations - has a directory of industrial research organisations.
+- Applied Industrial Research Trading Organisations (AIRTO) - has a directory of industrial research organisations.

-- BrightRecruits - jobs website of the Institute of Physics.
+- BrightRecruits - jobs website of the Institute of Physics (IOP).

 - NHS Scientist Training Programme - for medical Physics.

-- Jobswatch - jobs in Physics and Engineering.
+- CERN Courier - lists jobs in Physics and Engineering.

 - Earthworks - environmental and geotechnical jobs.